A Year of Book Giving

 DECEMBER

 There can be no better gift for a Hanukkah host or hostess than In My Father's Bakery: A Bronx Memoir by Marvin Korman.
-At RedRockPress.com it comes with When the Kaiser Roll Was King—a collection of recipes for the Jewish breads, cakes and other dishes mentioned in the author's masterful stories.

 The Christmas Cat Book and The Christmas Dog Book are also hard covers with dust jackets.
 One tells of cozy Christmas Cats and good-luck black cats.
-The other explores how with a little help from Queen Victoria dogs moved from the kennel to the heart of Christmas homes.
+The other explores how--- with a little help from Queen Victoria--- dogs moved from the kennel to the heart of Christmas homes.
 Stunning images in both.

-Our Christmas CELEBRATION stocking stuffers for kids from 8 to 80, each gorgeously illustrated with an international array of antique jewel-toned Christmas cards, also include:
+Our Christmas CELEBRATION stocking stuffers for kids from 8 to 80, each gorgeously illustrated with an international array of antique jewel-toned Christmas cards, include:

 The Christmas Animal Book—a lively exploration of the iconic roles of a merry menagerie.